 Stuart Forster discusses photography of Kynren at Bishop Auckland.

-The press preview of the 2019 edition of Kynren was held at Bishop Auckland in County Durham on 15 June.
-I was there and had an opportunity to photograph the outdoor spectacle billed as ‘an epic tale of England’.
+During a press preview of Kynren at Bishop Auckland in County Durham, I had an opportunity to photograph the outdoor spectacle billed as ‘an epic tale of England’.

 Disclosure: Stuart was invited to attend Kynren as a member of the press.

-The first of 11 public performances of Kynren takes place on 29 June.
-The shows take place each Saturday evening until 14 September with the exception of 3 August.
+The first of 11 public performances of Kynren in 2019 took place on 29 June.
+The shows were held each Saturday evening until 14 September with the exception of 3 August.

 As many as 1,000 residents of Bishop Auckland and the surrounding area volunteer their time so that Kynren can be staged.